 The two fields share some commonalities, yet there are differences in each that students need to be aware of and consider when investigating what type of graduate program will best serve their long-term personal and career goals.
 Understanding what separates a counseling degree from a social work degree helps interested students position themselves to gain the most value from pursuing a graduate program.

 It is important students take their time when researching and applying to programs, especially when choosing between counseling and social work, as the decision will factor in heavily when it comes to careers and life after completion.
-However, once further along in the process, speaking with a representative at Bradley University about the institution’s MAC degree is a beneficial first step.
+However, once further along in the process, speaking with a representative at Bradley University about the institution’s online MAC degree is a beneficial first step.
 Students with a little less solidity in their decision-making and who are still testing the waters of both fields can read on to learn a more about what sets counseling and social work apart from one another, and the strengths of each field.

 Both fields poised for job growth

 Interested students should know that pay is essentially the same for both counseling and social work.
 According to the U.S. Bureau of Labor Statistics (BLS), social workers earned a median salary of $46,890 in 2016; comparably, mental health counselors and marriage and family therapists earned $44,170.
 What’s even more noteworthy for those researching career prospects is both fields are poised for above-average job growth.
 From 2014 to 2024, BLS data shows mental health counselor and marriage and family therapist positions could grow 19 percent (well above the 7 percent average job growth expected across all occupations).
 Social work jobs are slated to grow a healthy 12 percent over that same period.